asyncapi/community/voting.md

 In the [search for the right governance model](https://www.asyncapi.com/blog/governance-motivation) we ended up defining Technical Steering Committee (TSC) that can help making decisions that are related to entire AsyncAPI Initiative and not only specific repository.
 TSC voting is described in official [Charter](https://github.com/asyncapi/community/blob/master/CHARTER.md#4-tsc-voting).

 To make voting process easier with proper automation we use [**git-vote**](https://github.com/cncf/gitvote) bot.
+### Voting Location

+- Voting must take place only in [community](https://github.com/asyncapi/community) repository
+- Voting automation works only with GitHub Issues and Pull Requests

+Discussions should be used only for initial discussion, to brainstorm ideas or get some initial support.

+In majority of cases topics we vote on introduce some new rules, some new ways of doing things.
+This means that in majority of cases the topic we vote on needs proper community documentation.
+We recommend that you use Pull Requests over Issues to run voting on topic where you provide context and final documentation.

 ### Voting Rules

 * The voting will be done by only TSC Members.